vdcrea/json_formatter/README.markdown

 # Json Formatter

 This extension provides Json encode formatting for fields.
+Two formats are provided: Json Encode and Json Encode Title to make capitalize the string as a title should be.

+In order to use this extension for inputs instead of textareas, you can use the [text box field extension](https://github.com/symphonists/textboxfield)

 ## Installation & Updating